 119. The projected resource envelope for the financial year 2024/25 is KShs.
-23.81 Billion.
-This comprises KShs.
-7.98 Billion in Own Source Revenue, KShs.
-12.83 Billion in Equitable Share, an anticipated allocation of KShs.
-2.97 Billion from additional allocations from the National Government share of revenues and proceeds from loans and grants, and KShs.
+23.63 Billion.
+This comprises of KShs.
+12.41 Billion from Equitable Share, KShs.
+7.98 Billion from Own Source Revenue, an anticipated allocation of KShs.
+3.21 Billion from additional allocations from the National Government share of revenues and proceeds from loans and grants from development partners, and KShs.
 26.4 million from other County development partners.
-The comprehensive breakdown of the total County revenue projection for the financial year 2024/25 is provided in table 4 below.
+The comprehensive breakdown of the total County revenue projection for the financial year 2024/25 is provided for under Annex 2.
+A summary of the major revenue sources have been analyzed in table 4 below.